 Ballroom dancing is all about partnership.
-Without a good leader developing sensitivity to the needs and desires of his partner, dance is not fun – it’s a battle.
+Without a good leader who is sensitive to the needs and desires of his partner, dance is not fun – it’s a battle.

 A good leader in ballroom dance:

 A man leads a lady by transferring his weight from one foot to the other.
 He will direct her with his body, either with body contact or through the use of his frame (arms) as an extension of his body.

 Good dance posture will have the ears lined up over the shoulders, shoulders over the hips, hips in line with the knees, and knees over the balls of the feet.